laboon/ebook/text/98_glossary_of_terms.md

 __Happy path__: The easiest path a user will take through the system, when the system is operating properly, without attempting to perform anything that is an __edge case__ or __corner case__.

+__IDE__: Integrated Development Environment.
+A single tool which unifies much of the functionality allowing a developer to write, such as running tests, compiling, and configuring dependencies.

 __Identifier__: A number or string which uniquely identifies a test case, defect, or anything else.

 __-ility requirement__: Another term for __non-functional requirement__, so named because many of these requirements use words ending in "-ility" to describe them (e.g., usability, scalability, maintainability).